engincandanabas/Unity-Multiplayer-PingPong/README.md

-# 🏓 Unity NGO Multiplayer Ping Pong
+# Unity Multiplayer Ping Pong

-This project is a simple **real-time two-player Ping Pong** game built using Unity’s official multiplayer framework: **Netcode for GameObjects (NGO)**.
-The goal is to demonstrate how to build a basic server-authoritative multiplayer game using Unity's networking tools.
+## 🎯 Project Overview

-## 🎮 Game Overview
+This is my **first multiplayer game project**, developed as a learning exercise to get hands-on experience with Unity's multiplayer systems.
+The game is a simple real-time two-player Ping Pong built using **Unity 6.0** and the **Netcode for GameObjects** framework.
+The architecture follows a **host-authoritative** model where the host controls the main game logic and synchronizes the state with the client.

-- Players can join as host or client from the main menu.
+## 🧠 How It Works

-- The ball is controlled only by the host and its movement is synchronized across clients.
+- Players join the game by selecting either **host** or **client** from the main menu.
-- Paddle movements are handled locally and sent to the server, then synced with the other client.
+- The host manages the ball's movement and game logic.
-- The score system is synchronized using network variables.
+- Both players control their paddles locally; movements are sent to the host and synchronized with the other player.

-## 🧠 Technical Details
+- Scores are tracked and synchronized via network variables.

-- Built with a **server-authoritative** architecture.
+- The game demonstrates core multiplayer concepts such as networked transforms, server-authoritative control, and state synchronization.

-- Uses Unity's `NetworkManager` for connection flow (host/client selection).
+## 🛠️ Technologies Used

-- Synchronization of paddles and ball via `NetworkTransform`.
+- Unity 6.0
-- Real-time score updates handled with `NetworkVariable`.
+- Netcode for GameObjects (Unity’s official multiplayer framework)
-- Simple UI displays score and game status.
+- C# scripting

 ## 📸 Screenshots